The best way to use SQL functions in JPQL or Criteria API queries with JPA and Hibernate

 .getResultList();

-However, if we try to execute the following JPQL or Criteria API query, by default, Hibernate will throw the following QueryException while parsing the JPQL query:
+However, on Hibernate 5, if we try to execute the following JPQL or Criteria API query, by default, Hibernate will throw the following QueryException while parsing the JPQL query:

 java.lang.IllegalArgumentException: org.hibernate.QueryException: No data type for node: org.hibernate.hql.internal.ast.tree.MethodNode